raspberrypi/documentation/remote-access/access-over-Internet/internetaccess.md

-# Access your Raspberry Pi over the Internet
+# Access your Raspberry Pi over the internet

 You can connect to your Raspberry Pi over the internet from another computer or a mobile device.
 There are a number of ways to do this, which we cover below.